scipy-conference/scipy_proceedings/papers/shammamah_hossain/shammamah_hossain.rst

 The :code:`gene_expression_reader` file in the :code:`dash-bio-utils`
 package accepts a path to, or a string representation of, a SOFT file or TSV file containing gene expression data.
-It can parse the contents of SOFT files and TSV files, and return the numerical data and metadata that are in the file.
+It can parse the contents of SOFT files and TSV files, and returns the numerical data and metadata that are in the file.
 In addition, selection of a subset of the data (given by lists of selected rows and selected columns supplied to the parser) can be returned.

-The :code:`GEOparse` package [GEOP]_ was used to extract the numeric gene expression data, in addition to the metadata, in SOFT files:
+The :code:`GEOparse` package [GEOP]_ was used to extract the numeric gene expression data to a :code:`pandas` dataframe, in addition to the metadata, in SOFT files:

 .. code-block:: python